Non-Autonomous Spatial-Temporal Differentiation Theorems for Group Endomorphisms

 In \cite{StartOfAssani-Young}, we introduced the notion of a spatial-temporal differentiation problem.
 Here, we introduce a generalization of this concept to the setting of non-autonomous dynamical systems, and prove probabilistic and topological results about certain random spatial-temporal differentiations on compact abelian metrizable groups.

 This paper is organized as follows: \begin{itemize} \item In Section \ref{Intro}, we provide a definition of non-autonomous dynamical systems for our purposes.
 We also describe what a spatial-temporal differentiation problem would look like in this non-autonomous setting. \item In Section \ref{Harmonic analysis}, we introduce the notion of uniform distribution, and describe how uniform distribution in a compact group is related to the representation theory of that group.
-We end in proving a metric result about the uniform distribution of the trajectory of a point under a sequence of group endomorphisms under the hypothesis that the group endomorphisms satisfy a property we call the \emph{Difference Property}. \item In Section \ref{Difference Property}, we consider questions about when the Difference Property makes the group endomorphisms surjective, and whether a sequence with the Difference Property can exist on a given group. \item In Section \ref{Probabilistic results}, we prove a probabilistic result about non-autonomous spatial-temporal differentiations relative to a sequence of group endomorphisms with the Difference Property and a sequence of concentric balls with rapidly decaying radii, demonstrating that the set of $x \in G$ which generate well-behaved spatial-temporal differentiations is of full measure. \item In Section \ref{Not concentric}, we prove a probabilistic result about non-autonomous spatial-temporal differentiations relative to a sequence of surjective group endomorphisms and a sequence of balls with randomly chosen centers and rapidly decaying radii, demonstrating that the set of $(x_n)_{n = 0}^\infty \in G^\omega$ which generate well-behaved spatial-temporal differentiations is of full measure. \item In Section \ref{Topological results}, we prove a topological counterpoint to Theorem \ref{Main Theorem}, demonstrating that the set of $x \in G$ which generate pathological spatial-temporal differentiations is comeager. \end{itemize}
+We end in proving a metric result about the uniform distribution of the trajectory of a point under a sequence of group endomorphisms under the hypothesis that the group endomorphisms satisfy a property we call the \emph{Difference Property}. \item In Section \ref{Difference Property}, we consider questions about when the Difference Property makes the group endomorphisms surjective, and whether a sequence with the Difference Property can exist on a given group. \item In Section \ref{Probabilistic results}, we prove a probabilistic result about non-autonomous spatial-temporal differentiations relative to a sequence of group endomorphisms with the Difference Property and a sequence of concentric balls with rapidly decaying radii, demonstrating that the set of $x \in G$ which generate well-behaved spatial-temporal differentiations is of full measure. \item In Section \ref{Not concentric}, we prove a probabilistic result about uniformly distributed sequences of the form $\left( T_n \cdots T_1 g_{\Lambda_n} \right)_{n = 0}^\infty$, where $(g_n)_{n = 0}^\infty \in G^{\mathbb{N}_0}$ and $(\Lambda_n)_{n = 1}^\infty$ is an increasing sequence of natural numbers. \item In Section \ref{Topological results}, we prove a topological counterpoint to Theorem \ref{Main Theorem}, demonstrating that the set of $x \in G$ which generate pathological spatial-temporal differentiations is comeager. \end{itemize}